 Tech Savvy Offline

 This is one trend garnering a lot of attention in 2017, and it was even mentioned in Software AG’s press release on disruptive digital trends.
 It refers to bringing a digital, online experience to brick-and-mortar stores, through in-store experiences like robots, virtual reality, and other tech-savvy gimmicks.

 While these types of customer draws may seem trite, they can actually be a great way to collect customer data for an offline audience.
-Marketers can then use this data to supplement digital marketing profiles, creating even more opportunities for personalisation and refinement.
+Marketers can then use this data to supplement digital marketing profiles, creating even more opportunities for personalization and refinement.

 Another trend mentioned in Software AG’s release is the rise of conversational commerce in marketing, which comes on the heels of new artificial intelligence offerings such as Amazon’s Alexa, Google’s Home, and Apple’s Siri.
 Brands have already begun partnering with these innovative companies to bring a whole new level of 1:1 communication to consumers.

 Conversational commerce, like AIM, is a technology that wouldn’t even have been possible just a few years ago, yet is now looking to be a must-have strategy for the future.
 These types of technologies go to show how quickly marketing solutions can change; where consumers go, marketers must follow.
 These emerging solutions are key to predicting consumer expectations and delivering exceptional experiences that drive sales.

 Omnichannel marketing, while not an actual technology itself, is the strategy that ties these innovative ideas together, and depends upon emerging technology in its execution.
 Omnichannel experiences are seamless across channels, platforms, and devices, ensuring that consumers never lose sight of a brand’s purpose, or the value it provides.
 It’s important that marketers work toward an omnichannel strategy as they create complex campaigns on these new technology platforms.